-A. For projects that will change or diminish the course, current, or cross-section of one acre or more of any public water or public waters wetlands except for those to be

-- drained without a permit pursuant to Minnesota Statutes, chapter 103G, DNR or the local governmental unit shall be is the RGU. - B. For projects that will change or diminish the course, current, or cross-section of 40 percent or more or five or more acres of types 3 through 8 wetland of 2.5 acres or more cause an impact, as defined in part 8420.0111, subpart 32, to a total of one acre or more of wetlands, as defined in part 8420.0111, subpart 72, excluding public waters wetlands, if any part of the wetland is within a shoreland area, a delineated flood plain floodplain, a state or federally designated wild and scenic rivers district, the Minnesota River Project Riverbend area, or the Mississippi headwaters area, the local governmental unit shall be is the RGU.
+- A. For projects that will change or diminish the course, current, or cross-section of one acre or more of any public water or public waters wetlands except for those to be drained without a permit pursuant according to Minnesota Statutes, chapter 103G, DNR or the local governmental unit shall be is the RGU. - B. For projects that will change or diminish the course, current, or cross-section of 40 percent or more or five or more acres of types 3 through 8 wetland of 2.5 acres or more cause an impact, regardless of type, as defined in part 8420.0111, subpart 32, to a total of one acre or more of wetlands, excluding public waters wetlands, if any part of the wetland is within a shoreland area, a delineated flood plain floodplain, a state or federally designated wild and scenic rivers district, the Minnesota River Project Riverbend area, or the Mississippi headwaters area, the local governmental unit shall be is the RGU.
+Item B does not apply to projects exempted by part 4410.4600, subpart 14.